AbdurRKhalid/Design-Patterns/Structural/Decorator/Readme.md

 1. Adding responsibilities to object transparently and dynamically without affecting other objects.
 2. For responsibilities that can be withdrawn.
 3. When extension of class is not possible.

+## Consequences
+* More flexible than static inheritance.
+* Avoids feature-laden classes high-up in Hierarchy.
+* A Decorator and its components are not identical.